async-library/react-async/README.md

 ### `<Async.Pending>`

-Renders only while the deferred promise is still pending (not yet run).
+Renders only while the deferred promise is still pending (not yet run), or you have not provided any promise.

 #### Props